 For programs of study designed for less than 300 total instructional hours, early withdrawals will be eligible for a pro-rata portion of the tuition calculated on a weekly basis.

 Refunds shall be made payable to the student or sponsor or governmental agency, depending on who paid tuition on behalf of the student.
-Refunds shall be issued by check within 10 business days of the date of withdrawal or termination.
+Refunds shall be issued by check or electronic transfer, not cash, within 10 business days of the date of withdrawal or termination.
+In the event that the full program tuition has not been paid, a credit will be applied to the remaining unpaid tuition balance.

 In the event of an unannounced school closure, students enrolled at the time of the closure must contact the New Jersey Department of Labor and Workforce Development Training Evaluation Unit within ninety (90) calendar days of the closure.
 Failure to do so may exclude the student from any available form of assistance.
 Please contact the Training Evaluation Unit via email at email@example.com